NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

 ios_md5: ea604d030b378b6c5c3xxxxxxxxxxx
 ios_size: 20000

-Task 02 - Store DTG as fact.
+Backup switch running config

-Next set of tasks will run inside a task block.
+Next, set of tasks will run inside a task block.

-First subtask will collect cisco ios facts.
+First subtask will collect Cisco IOS facts.

-In next step, it backup switch running configuration using ansible module and register it to a varible called ‘config’ - ios_command
+Then it backup switch running configuration using ios_command and register it to a variable called config.

-Then the registered output is saved to a file in previously configured backup folder.
-File is named using IP address of the switch and date.
+After that, the registered output is saved to a file in previously configured backup folder.
+File is renamed using the IP address of the switch and date.

   tasks: